 4 Feelings of connection and belonging.

-5 Needs around newness, growth, and novelty.
+5 Needs around newness, growth, variety and novelty.

 Being human, they then instinctively demand for these needs to be met by their partner, either outwardly or inwardly.